helm/helm-2to3/README.md

 - Helm v2 client installed on a system which manages releases on one to many clusters
 - Helm v3 client with `2to3` plugin installed on the same system
+- If `export KUBECONFIG` is used to point to the Kubernetes cluster, it must have only one `kubeconfig` file e.g. `export KUBECONFIG=cluster1_config` as plugin doesn't handle multiple `kubeconfig` files.

 ## Install